OUR TEAM

 Leadership Through Lived Experience

 Over the years, I have had the privilege of working alongside diverse communities, frontline practitioners, and whanau navigating complex challenges.
-Today, I lead a team of remarkable men—many of whom are graduates of our intervention programmes—each committed to walking alongside others on their own pathways to restoration.
+Today, I lead a team of remarkable men—many of whom are graduates of our new intervention programmes—each committed to walking alongside others on their own pathways to restoration.
 Together, we foster accountability, healing, and cultural reconnection.

 Our approach is grounded in Tuakana-Teina values: a relational leadership model that honours the wisdom of lived experience while nurturing the growth of future leaders.
 Through our Train-the-Trainer strategy, we not only build capacity within our teams but also ensure the sustainability, authenticity, and scalability of our kaupapa.